Reverb reading and resources

 In conclusion, take some time to dive into tweaking your reverbs.
 Experiment with pre-delay and try printing reverb in reverse, or combine multiple reverb types.
 Chances are you'll probably unlock some extra sonic goodness.
 Try reverb in mono, stereo, even surround since Exponential Audio’s reverb plug-ins go from 5.1 to a whopping 22.2 channels!

 Hopefully you’re now a little more familiar with what reverb is and how to best manipulate it to suit your post or music production needs.
+But if you want to dive deeper into the world of reverb, check out our tutorials and resource page on getting started with Exponential Audio.
 Take care!